-The following are just some of the community organizations that have benefitted from CTAC’s technical assistance and small grants through the Charles Stewart Mott Foundation program, Intermediary Support for Organizing Communities:
+The following are just some of the community organizations that have benefitted from CTAC’s technical assistance and small grants made possible by the Charles Stewart Mott Foundation:

 Boston Workers Alliance (Dorchester, MA)

 Boston Workers Alliance (BWA) is a member-led community organization dedicated to reversing criminal record discrimination and addressing the joblessness crisis in Boston’s low-income communities of color.
 Established in 2005 and led by unemployed and underemployed residents, the organization spearheads cooperative development projects and grassroots campaigns to win fair employment practices and good jobs for Boston’s economically marginalized communities.